edna-debug/cat/README.md

-# 📚 Assignments Repository
+# 📚 Ednah's Assignment Repository

 Welcome to my assignments repository!
 Here, you will find my academic tasks, projects, and coursework, all neatly organized for easy access.

 ## 📌 About
 I keep my assignments structured and well-documented to ensure clarity and ease of reference.
-Each folder represents a different subject or topic, with files inside containing detailed explanations.

 ## 📩 Contact Me
 Need assistance or have inquiries?
 Reach out via WhatsApp!